grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/09 Performance Trending.md

 ## Dashboard Performance Trending

 Directly from the dashboard you can see all of your tests and the status of the test runs.
 This view is helpful to get a high level view of how performance is trending over time.
-In our example below, we can see `Insights Demo with Cloud Execution` is currently running, but has quite a few failures before this test run.
+In our example below, we can see a `Demo with Cloud Execution` is currently running, but has quite a few failures before this test run.
 Our script, `api.js` is passing and trending down, which is a good sign.

 ![Dashboard Performance Trending](/images/09%Performance%Trending/dashboard-perf-trending.png)